 Variety in disciplines

 Every project has been thought-provoking and analytical, as Broadview’s ITP allows trainees to work with CEOs and key executives, focusing on content from day one.
-For instance, during my first weeks in the program, I understood how much emphasis is put on having a factual understanding in any situation.
+For instance, during my first few weeks in the program, I understood how much emphasis is put on having a factual understanding in any situation.
 Understanding the impact of data-driven decisions helped me develop my analyses and accelerate my learning curve, exactly as I had hoped.

 Taking responsibility